 What is a Short Term Loan?

 A short term loan is a type of loan that is obtained to support a temporary personal or business capital need.
-As it is a type of credit, it involves a borrowed capital amount and interest that needs to be paid by a given due date, which is usually within a year from getting the loan.
+As it is a type of credit, it involves repaying the principle amount with interest by a given due date, which is usually within a year from getting the loan.

 A short term loan is a valuable option, especially for small businesses or start-ups that are not yet eligible for a credit line from a bank.
 The loan involves lower borrowed amounts, which may range from $100 to as much as $100,000.
-Short term loans are suitable not only for businesses but also for individuals who find themselves with a temporary, sudden financial problem.
+Short term loans are suitable not only for businesses but also for individuals who find themselves with a temporary, sudden cash flow issue.

 Characteristics of Short Term Loans